Revenger (novel)

 Revenger is a 2016 science fiction novel by British author Alastair Reynolds.
 It is unconnected to any of Reynolds's previous works, and is the first book in the Revenger Trilogy.
 A sequel, entitled Shadow Captain was published on 10 January 2019, and a third and final book in the trilogy, Bone Silence, was published in 2020.

 Revenger won the 2017 Locus Award for Best Young Adult Book, and was a finalist for the 2018 Philip K. Dick Award.

-Synopsis
+Plot

 Tens of millions of years in the future, sisters Adrana and Arafura ('Fura') Ness are skilled bone readers—the primary method by which spaceships communicate with one another.
-Their skill at bone reading leads them to be taken on as apprentices aboard Monetta's Mourn, a spaceship captained by Pol Rackamore.
+Their skill at bone reading leads them to be taken on as apprentices aboard 'Monetta's Mourn,' a spaceship captained by Pol Rackamore.
 Rackamore and his crew engage in the practice of finding ancient technological artifacts, called "baubles".
-While in search of these artifacts, Monetta's Mourn is attacked by the infamous space pirate Bosa Sennen, separating the sisters and leaving Fura adrift on a ship in empty space.
+While in search of these artifacts, their ship is attacked by the infamous space pirate Bosa Sennen, separating the sisters and leaving Fura adrift on the ship in empty space.
+When she emerges from hiding two days later, she finds the bodies of her crew and swears revenge on Bosa.

+Fura hails a distant ship that rescues her and one other survivor, Prozor, the ship's integrator, or technician.
+They serve on the new ship's crew and explore a bauble on their way back to civilization.
+After docking, the ship's captain offers a valuable "quoin" to entice Fura and Prozor to reveal any intelligence on baubles, especially the elusive one known as the Fang, but they do not share any information, despite Prozor's familiarity with it.

+Prozor guides Fura to a shady bar with a contact who could help her find a ship, but they are surprised by the man once dispatched by her father to shepherd her back home.
+He insists her sister is dead, stuns Prozor, and forces Fura to wear a tracking bracelet before he takes her aboard a commercial clipper ship.

+Fura finds the bone room on the ship, where she uses the skull to contact Adrana and confirm she's alive.
+She vows to rescue her from the clutches of Bosa, though Adrana pleads with her younger sister to go home instead.
+Fura plans to find Adrana before Bosa uses torture, drugs, and psychological manipulation to remake the girl into her protegé.